 Want insight and tips to help with your home-buying process from beginning to end?
 Download our simple, yet comprehensive First Time Home Buyer's Guide here — it's free!

-A minimum of 5% down can help you own a home (see below for purchase-price limits).
+A minimum of 5% down can help you enter the real estate market and become a homeowner (see below for purchase-price limits).

-Any down payment between 5% and 20% of the home price is called a high ratio mortgage.
-It means that your mortgage will require mortgage default insurance to protect the lender, provided by Canada Mortgage and Housing Corporation (CMHC), Sagen or Canada Guaranty.
+Any down payment between 5% and 20% of the home price is called a high-ratio mortgage, meaning your mortgage will require mortgage default insurance to protect the lender.

-Lenders will look at where your down payment comes from, and how long you’ve had access to it.
-For the most part, a lender wants your down payment to come from your own funds, but there are exceptions (see below).
+Lenders will look at where your down payment comes from and how long you've had access to it.
+For the most part, a lender wants your down payment to come from your own funds, but exceptions exist (see below).

 Lenders will accept: | Lenders won’t accept: | |